-2 Where the pharmacist independent prescriber has conducted a PIPS consultation for a condition listed within the All Wales Common Ailments Formulary it would normally be expected that only those medicines listed in the formulary would be prescribed/supplied - where a prescriber chooses to deviate from this formulary, clear reasons why a product from this evidence based formulary is not considered appropriate for the patient MUST be documented in the clinical record for the consultation
+2 Where the pharmacist independent prescriber has conducted a PIPS consultation for a condition listed within the All Wales Common Ailments Formulary it would normally be expected that only those medicines listed in the formulary would be prescribed/supplied - where a prescriber chooses to deviate from this formulary, clear reasons why a product from this evidence based formulary is not considered appropriate for the patient MUST be documented in the clinical record for the consultation judgement regarding the patient request and, in the Pharmacist Independent Prescribers professional opinion, it is in the patient's best interest to provide the service.

-- 5.10.2.
+- 5.10.
+Where an external clinical record is available and relevant to the provision of this service: - 5.10.1.
+The Pharmacist Independent Prescriber will only access external clinical record systems where the patient has provided informed consent before the record is accessed. - 5.10.2.
 The patient will be provided with sufficient information to allow them to understand the implications of providing or withholding consent. - 5.10.3.
-The Pharmacist Independent Prescriber will not download, print, or in any other way reproduce or retain any part of an externally held clinical record. - 5.10.4.
+The Pharmacist Independent Prescriber will not download, print, or in any other way reproduce or retain any part of an externally held clinical record for any purpose other than to support the safe and effective provision of direct clinical care to a patient who has presented under this service. - 5.10.4.
 The Pharmacist Independent Prescriber will share, with patient consent, relevant information with other health care professionals and agencies, in line with locally agreed care pathways.